borine/bluealsa-simple-handsfree/README.md

 The agent consists of a bash script, `bluealsa-simple-agent.bash` and a `systemd` service unit to manage it.
 The script is essentially a wrapper around the Bluez `simple-agent` test program.

-Once enabled in `systemd`, the `bluealsa-simple-agent` service starts when the bluetooth service starts, and stops when bluetooth stops.
+Once enabled in [Systemd], the `bluealsa-simple-agent` service starts when the bluetooth service starts, and stops when bluetooth stops.
 On start it ensures that pairing mode is turned off.
 When pairing mode is enabled (by some other program) then the agent disconnects any currently connected device.
 This is because only one device at a time can be connected.